CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-4/Readme.md

 struct statemachine : sc::state_machine<statemachine, firstState> {};

 ```
-_Now, the create Meta State, we need to also specify the starting state of the_ __firstState__. _This is done by providing a 3rd parameter while creating the state._
+_Now, to create Meta State, we need to also specify the starting state of the_ __firstState__. _This is done by providing a 3rd parameter while creating the state._

 ```
 struct firstState : sc::simple_state<firstState, statemachine, firstState_Inner_1> {};